Krypt1k86/powmarket/README.md

 ## Getting Started

-To get the Sha market running, use the following commands
+To get Sha Center running, use the following commands

 **Dependencies**
 - MongoDB